 This broccoli soup is packed with vegetables but you would never know.
 It has the most luxurious texture – creamy, velvety smooth, and rich – and undoubtedly falls into the comfort food category.
-It’s vegan, grain-free, and refined sugar-free.
+It’s vegan (diary-free, egg-free), grain-free (gluten-free), soy-free, and refined sugar-free.

 There are people who genuinely love vegetables.
 My husband finishes every meal with a few handfuls of raw spinach.
 My sister snacks on frozen peas straight from the bag.
 Some people adore radishes or asparagus …